-My name is Yaroslav Golubev, I am a senior researcher in the Machine Learning Methods in Software Engineering group at JetBrains Research, under the supervision of Timofey Bryksin.
+My name is Yaroslav Golubev, I am a senior researcher in the Machine Learning Methods in Software Engineering group at JetBrains Research, led by Timofey Bryksin.
 I also enjoy philosophy, linguistics, history, study the Chinese language and culture, and sometimes write.
 Feel free to drop me a line using any of the links on the left!

 In 2018, I obtained a Bachelor’s degree in Applied Physics from ITMO University, focusing on laser technologies, and planned to become a researcher in this field.
 While there, I worked as a lab assistant, a guide in the educational museum of optics, as well as a secretary in the Foreign Students office, and participated in the THE BRICS & Emerging Economies Universities Summit as a representative of Russian students.
 Every summer, I also worked as a camp leader.

 In 2020, I obtained a Master’s degree in Laser Technologies from the same university, with a specialization in biological and medical applications.
 During the first year, I worked as an engineer in the lab and a scientific interviewer at the university’s news portal.
 Then, I joined JetBrains and fell in love with Data Science.

 The overarching theme of my studies is mining large corpora of existing source code and analyzing them to discover various patterns and dependencies, better understand how developers write software, and create tools that can help them do it more efficiently.
 While I was lucky to participate in a number of practical collaborations, my personal interest leans closer to the analytical and the descriptive side of things.
 I also help my colleagues in designing their studies and writing papers, and generally enjoy various kinds of writing, administrative, and supporting work.
 My main interests in the domain of software engineering are: